 There are many uses for 3D animation, from a basic caption to an entertaining cartoon.
 Something as simple as a logo acquires extra punch when rendered in 3D.
 A product demo, as part of a presentation, trade show booth, or infomercial, can quickly illustrate the utility of the product.
 That's where a 3D animation company like Zco comes in.

-Any 3D asset produced by Zco can be provided in multiple formats: raw models and textures, rendered images and videos, etc. Zco also accepts existing assets from programs like Unity, Maya, Blender, and Lightwave for further editing.
+Any 3D asset produced by Zco can be provided in multiple formats: raw models and textures, rendered images and videos, etc. Zco can also work from scratch or with existing assets from many applications.

 There are three major stages in the 3D animation process, or pipeline: Pre-Production, Production, and Post-Production.